 The move comes less than a month after RNDC announced it would sell its liquor brokerage in the Gem State to Martignetti Companies as part of a sweeping deal for 17 control markets.
 Now Hayden—Idaho’s largest wine distributorship—has ponied up to go it alone with the grape juice.
 According to Mitchell’s memo, the company closed on the deal May 8th.

-Neither RNDC nor Hayden immediately responded to a request for comment.
+RNDC did not respond to a request for comment.

 Upgrade to read the memo Hayden Beverage Co.
 CEO Andy Mitchell sent to suppliers.